aakashnath/expense-tracker/README.md

 ---

 ## ⭐ Support

 If you found this project useful or interesting, consider giving the repository a ⭐ **Star** on GitHub.

-Thank you for checking out the **Expense Tracker**! 💰

-If you found this project useful or interesting, consider giving the repository a ⭐ **Star** on GitHub.